Pork Chops and Apples is a delicious combination of flavors you’re family will love!

 Pork and Apples, have you ever wondered how this delicious combination came about?
 I did, so I did a little investigating.
 Autumn brought apples, it was also the season that pigs were butchered and put up for winter.

 It was natural in those days to use what you had, when you had it.
 I can imagine farmers wives standing in their kitchens thinking… we’ve got apples, we’ve got pork, now what am I going to do with them?
 What they did was create delicious dinners just like this.
 It seems that necessity truly is the mother of invention, and in this case culinary inventions.

 This recipe uses Gala Apples, a slightly sweet apple good for eating as well as baking and cooking.
 They hold their shape and don’t break down during the cooking process.

-I was a tad bit nervous about serving this to my husband.
-I just wasn’t sure how he was going to react to the meat and fruit combination.
-He’s a huge vegetable fan, the more veggies on his plate the happier he is.
-It was a pleasant surprise when he said he absolutely loved it.
+I was a tad bit nervous about serving this to my friends.
+I just wasn’t sure how they were going to react to the meat and fruit combination.
+They are huge vegetable fans, the more veggies on their plates the happier they are.
+It was a pleasant surprise when they said they absolutely loved it.
 I mean really, really loved it.

 Pork Chops and Apples – a delicious time honored way of using what you have when you have it, ENJOY!

 Pork Chops and Apples